FloskelSalomon/quapos/README.md

     - difference of gaussian blur (sigma 1)
     - laplace box of gaussian blur (sigma 1)

-Sparse annotation were provided for a set of images from a postnatal development series of WT mice retinal sections stained for S-opsin (3 biological replicates from 7 developmental stages, 21 images).
-100 pixel for each class (signal and background) were annotated in each image.
+Sparse annotations were provided for a set of images from a postnatal development series of WT mice retinal sections stained for S-opsin (3 biological replicates from 7 developmental stages, 21 images).
+100 pixels for each class (signal and background) were annotated in each image.
 After establishing the binary classifier, its performance was estimated.
-A set of ground truth images were annotated.
-The images were predicted with QuaPOS-LM and a confusion matrix computed by comparing the prediction and the correspodning ground truth annotation.
+A set of ground truth images was annotated.
+The images were predicted with QuaPOS-LM and a confusion matrix computed by comparing the prediction and the corresponding ground truth annotation.
 A confusion matrix was then used to calculate different performance scores.

 ### 4 Workflow for light microscopy analysis
 The following workflow was used to analyse new image datasets and is recommended when a new dataset should be analysed: